mitio/mitio.github.io/source/_posts/2014-09-12-europe-code-week-baruco-2014-talk.md

 # Europe Code Week 2014

 By coming up on this stage, I'm making the assumption that there is a fair amount of people in the audience who like coding and who believe that to be able to code is a very valuable skill.
 I know for sure that some of you are really passionate about sharing what you know with others.

-I really like programming communities, and the Ruby community in particular, in that we're pretty open and friendly to newcomers and pretty eager to share our passions and knowledge with them.
-I've learned a lot this way and I think that's what keeps us moving forward with great speed.
+I really like programming communities, and especially the Ruby community in particular, because we're pretty open and friendly to newcomers and pretty eager to share our passions and knowledge with them.
+I personally have learned a great deal this way and I think that openness is what keeps us moving forward with great speed.

 If you agree with me, then I think you'd be interested to get involved in the upcoming [Europe Code Week](http://codeweek.eu/).